-Impairment of Financial Assets Carried at Amortized Cost
+Impairment of Financial Assets Carried at Amortized Cost Prior to the Adoption of PFRS 9 discounted at the asset's original EIR.

-The Group assesses on a regular basis if there is objective evidence of impairment of loans and receivables and HTM investments.
-The amount of impairment loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows discounted at the asset's original EIR.
 The Group uses individual impairment assessment on its loans and receivables and HTM investments.
 The Group did not assess its loans and receivables and HTM investments for collective impairment due to the few counterparties which can be specifically identified.
 The amount of loss is recognized in the consolidated statement of income with a corresponding reduction in the carrying value of the loans and receivables through an allowance account.